bellodox/trucker-wiki-content/Rails-3.md

 ## Database migrations

 ### Rake command
-One options is to setup the proxied `RAILS_ENV` as mentioned above and perform a rake command.
+One option is to setup the proxied `RAILS_ENV` as mentioned above and perform a rake command.

 ```
 $ RAILS_ENV=proxied-trucker bundle exec rake db:migrate
 ```

-### Initializer
+### Initializer file

 It is possible to include your migration execution within a rails initializer when your application starts.